 Aiming to become the digital leader of the footwear sector, Payless officially relaunched its ecommerce website in the US in August 2020, announcing its presence to a database of over 60 million users.
 In October 2020, Payless LATAM launched two ecommerce stores in Ecuador and Guatemala, with El Salvador, Honduras and Peru in the Q1 2021 pipeline.
 The rest of their markets are gradually following suit in the near future.

-Each brand-new ecommerce website found a home on the VTEX Commerce Platform.
+Each brand-new ecommerce website found a home on the VTEX Commerce Platform, which is powered by Amazon Web Services (AWS).
 Payless chose to partner with VTEX thanks to its highly agile technology, which will also allow the retailer to reach future growth for the years ahead.

 “The decision to migrate to VTEX was based on its adaptability.
 VTEX would allow Payless to continue its growth based on omnichannel.
 The possibility of adapting – and adapting fast – was an incredibly important factor.”Diana Cardona, Ecommerce Manager of Payless LATAM

 However, Payless is not embracing ecommerce to the detriment of brick-and-mortar retail.
 After all, the footwear industry will always present a propensity to in-store shopping: the size, color and level of comfort can all be easily verified on premises, without the hassle of returns and exchanges.
 As such, Payless’s digital commerce aims to bolster its traditional retail through the means of omnichannel.

 “We are betting on the omnichannel approach, because we want to take advantage of our 450 stores with good locations.
 Many people select the shoes in ecommerce, but prefer to go to the store to try them on, where they tend to buy additional items.”Justo Fuentes, CEO of Payless LATAM